Ernest Davis (brewer): Honours and awards

 In the 1937 Coronation Honours, Davis was knighted as a Knight Bachelor.
 He was appointed a Chevalier of the Légion d’honneur by the Republic of France on 2 April 1938 for his services to the French Navy during their visits to Auckland.
 His award was announced by the French Foreign Minister and recognised the never-failing courtesy and entertainment of French naval crews during visits to Auckland, most notably the cruiser Jeanne d’Arc, which had visited only two months previous.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 In 2010, Davis was posthumously inducted into the New Zealand Business Hall of Fame.

+Ernest and Marion Davis Library

+In 1961 the Marion Davis Memorial Library at Auckland Hospital opened.
+It was funded by an endowment from Davis who offered to build it in memory of his wife Marion who died in 1955.
+It was later renamed the Ernest and Marion Davis Library.
+The library holds a medical history collection of books, surgical instruments and apothecary jars.